l-Shane-l/haskell-katas/Readme.md

 # Haskell Katas 🏋️‍♂️

-## A very heavy work in progress, experimental project warning ##
+## !!!
+A heavy work-in-progress/experimental project warning ##

-### Please be aware this is a brand new effort, most of the Katas are AI generated and a lot have not even been used or tested ###
+### NOTE: Please be aware this is a brand new effort, most of the Katas are AI generated and a lot have not even been used or tested ###

 A structured collection of Haskell exercises designed to build muscle memory and deepen understanding through deliberate practice.